Hair Dye without the Chemicals

 - Repeat until all the sections are little muddy cavewoman buns

 <---Saran princess Lea

 Step #6 HURRY UP AND WAIT

 - Grab the paper towels and tear off about a 2ft section, roll it long ways into a paper towel rope.
 Now wrap this around your hairline, it will help to catch any drips and save your clothes.
-That is if you are wearing anything, it's best to henna in your birthday suit to avoid ruining clothes. for realz.
+That is if you are wearing anything, it's best to henna in your birthday suit to avoid ruining clothes.
 PRO TIP: put the paper towel rope behind your ears to further prevent dying your ears red by accident.

 - Now take the saran wrap and wrap your hair into a big plastic beehive looking thing.